-Fuel prices have risen sharply in 2022 – and that rise has been made worse by the sad events in Ukraine.
+Fuel prices rose sharply in 2022 – and that rise was made worse by the sad events in Ukraine.

 In March 2021, average prices stood at 138.9 cents per litre for petrol and 129.8 cents per litre for diesel.

-In March 2022 – prices are close to €2 a litre – that’s an increase of 44% for petrol in the past year, and a 54% increase for diesel
+In March 2022 – prices were close to €2 a litre – that was an increase of 44% for petrol in a year, and a 54% increase for diesel

-To help reduce the effect of rising petrol and diesel prices – the government announced a cut in excise duty on fuel from March 10th until the end of August 2022.
-This reduction has now been extended to October 2022.
+To help reduce the effect of rising petrol and diesel prices – the government announced a cut in excise duty on fuel from March 10th 2022 until the end of August 2022.
+This reduction was later extended to the end of May 2023.

 Fuel Type | Excise Duty Per litre | Excise on 60 litres |